LEATHER MANUFACTURERS

 Book History & Preservation Association - is based in Nara City, Japan, they are a non-profit organisation dedictaed to book conservation.
 This is a Japanese Language site.

-The Canadian Bookbinders and Book Artists Guild - This site details the aims, programs, exhibitions, workshops and publications of Canada's major book arts group which represents over 350 members in Canada and another 100 members around the world.
-(The quarterly CBBAG newsletter of articles, events, techniques, reviews, etc, is very highly regarded.)
+Canadian Bookbinders and Book Artists Guild - This site details the aims, programs, exhibitions, workshops, and publications of Canada's major book arts group which represents over 480 members in Canada and another 100 members around the world.
+(The semi-annual CBBAG full-colour magazine of articles, techniques, reviews, etc, is very highly regarded.)
 In addition, an extensive page of links to other book arts web sites is organised by category such as bookbinding, calligraphy, papermaking, paper decorating, conservation, type & printing, etc.

 The Center for Book Arts - is located in New York City.
 It was the first organization of its kind in the USA (1974) and has been the model for many similar organizations nationwide.
 Over 140 exhibitions have been mounted in its gallery since its inception.
 A faculty of 40 professional book artists offers more than 100 courses annually.
 Studio rental facilities are maintained, with a professional letterpress printshop and hand bindery.
 At their website you can see the current program and class schedules and view some of the exhibits.